mucommander/mucommander/readme.txt

   preferences) to prevent firewall dialog which keeps popping up on startup (workaround for ticket #339).
 - Add 'Duplicate tab' and 'Clone tab to other panel' actions.
 - Add 'CNTRL+M' keystroke to toggle text file editor/viewer full screen mode.
+- Tab can be closed by clicking on its header with middle mouse button.
+- Assign 'CNTRL+PAGE_DOWN' keystroke for switching to next tab, and 'CNTRL+PAGE_UP' for switching to previous tab (the keystrokes that were previously assigned to those action remain as alternative keystrokes)

 Localization:
 -